Soulaimane Raissouni: Arrest and Hunger Strike

 On 22 May 2020, Soulaimane Raissouni was arrested after allegations published by a young man on Facebook, claiming that Raissouni committed indecent assault with violence and confinement against him in 2018.
 The identity of the young man is not known, and no proofs were presented together with the plaint.

 Since that date, the trial date has been constantly postponed, while Raissouni remained detained.
 This common practice, consisting of the increasing use of pre-trial detention is described by many Moroccan rights groups as a human rights violation.
 On 8 April 2021, Raissouni decided to start a hunger strike to protest this situation.
 Although his health status is deteriorating, the journalist refuses to halt the strike.
 Several journalists, friends, colleagues, family members, and human rights activists have called for the judiciary to consider his situation.

 On 24 May 2021 Mayssa Salama Ennaji, a Moroccan journalist, shared a photo of a traditional cloth used for burials in Islam, saying that Raissouni's wife bought it for him in case he dies due to this hunger strike.

 On 9 July 2021, Moroccan justice sentenced Soulaimane Raissouni to five years in prison for “sexual assault”.

+He was freed on the 29th of July 2024 after being pardoned by king Mohammed VI along with many activists in the occasion of the national Throne Day.